-One of the first words I teach in my 7th grade English class is CONTEXT, because it’s pivotal to understanding what gives everything meaning — from literature to life.
+One of the first words I teach in my 7th grade English class is CONTEXT.
+Why?
+Because it’s pivotal to understanding what gives everything meaning — from literature to life.
+As you’ll see, there’s even a dance that goes with it!

 What is Context?